JustGiving/raygun4js/README.md

 #### onBeforeSend

-Call `Raygun.onBeforeSend()`, passing in a function which takes one parameter (see the example below).
+Call `GG.Raygun.onBeforeSend()`, passing in a function which takes one parameter (see the example below).
 This callback function will be called immediately before the payload is sent.
 The one parameter it gets will be the payload that is about to be sent.
 Thus from your function you can inspect the payload and decide whether or not to send it.

 From the supplied function, you should return either the payload (intact or mutated as per your needs), or `false`.